You Can Act As Your Own Real Estate Agent — But Should You?

 7. You’d need to navigate piles of legal paperwork

 Real estate transactions can entail over 180 pages of paperwork.
 The paperwork required to complete a house sale includes the mortgage statements, appraisal, proof of insurance, and sale contract.
-According to NAR, 30% of home sales were delayed in October 2020 due to complications, errors, or missing paperwork.
+According to NAR, 15% of home sales were delayed in October 2024 due to delayed settlements, and another 7% were delayed due to appraisal issues.

 8. You don’t have professional liability insurance if you’re unlicensed

 FSBO sellers accept some legal risk in selling their homes.
-According to one real estate law firm, the 9% of sellers who sell their own homes are more likely to face legal issues during or after the sale.
-For example, in most states the buyer can sue if the seller fails to disclose property defects such as water leaks, structural damage, or infestation.
+According to one real estate law firm, the 6% of sellers who sell their own homes are more likely to face legal issues during or after the sale.
+For example, in most states, the buyer can sue if the seller fails to disclose property defects such as water leaks, structural damage, or infestation.

 Real estate agents carry insurance to protect them from legal issues.
 Malpractice insurance protects the agent against fraud claims, misrepresentations, negligence, failure to disclose, and other violations of the agent’s or broker’s legal and fiduciary duties.
 Their insurance will also protect you if any mistake made is the fault of the agent.